lucasvtiradentes/twitch-notifier/README.md

 }
 ```

-This will make you be able to change the loaded gcal-sync version.
+This will make you be able to change the loaded twitch-notifier version.
   </div>
 </details>